 With other companies offering similar services, you will find that everything may be "in house" and some areas in the process may not lack specific personal and/or professional attention, especially when it comes to Immigration.
-The insistence of using lawyers in this process is not my recommended route for Andorra residency.
+The insistence of using lawyers in the process for applications for Andorra residency itself is not my recommended route.

 In view of the above I am unable to accept the Immigration process in these categories where the client has chosen or intends to choose a 3rd party for company formation.
 I cannot in these circumstances monitor the progress and in some cases cannot even obtain documents during the process that may be required by Government and/or organisations.

 Consequently I am not prepared to lower my professional standards and I will turn down such requests for "partial" assistance.